jenniferlai43/to_do_list/README.md

 ===

-Note my code.
-Kept here purely for educational purposes.
+Not my code.
+Purely for educational purposes.